This article begins with a disclaimer: I am not a cinema buff.

 The movie is an excellent demonstration of how far our machines have advanced.
 In the early days of motorcycling, the conflict was frequently Man vs. Machine, but the solid reliability of modern bikes really does turn the plot into Man vs. Self.
 Just ask Mouse.

 "6 Over" is a very low-key documentary about some dudes who build and ride choppers.
 It’s that simple and loose — a glimpse into the lives of some guys who love claptrap crap.
-The old-bike aficionado in me adores this movie, but I acknowledge that it stars a whole cast of Sean MacDonalds.
-(Kidding, buddy!
-Sort of.)
+The old-bike aficionado in me adores this movie.
 The people you'll see on screen are pretentiously effete.
 Don’t say I didn't warn you about all the skateboarding references, beanie hats, and shitty beards.

 Now that the mockery is out of the way: This movie is flat-out wonderful.
 Considering that it surely was shot on a shoestring budget, it’s really visually appealing, with great camera work.
 The honesty and enthusiasm of the guys in the movie are infectious, there’s loads of chopped-up bikes to look at, and some interesting characters, even if they are hipsters.
 Check out the trailer above.